 from Wireless Specialty Apparatus Company after their acquisition by RCA.
-Radiomarine Corporation was a powerful subsidiary of RCA that handled all of the commercial shipboard radio equipment sales, service and also ran many of the coastal ship-to-shore Company, Inc. was created in the thirties after the 1930 anti-trust suit settlement essentially recreated RCA into the "Radio Corporation" had originally wanted it in 1919.
+Radiomarine Corporation was a powerful subsidiary of RCA that handled all of the commercial shipboard radio equipment sales, service and also ran many of the coastal ship-to-shore Company, Inc. was created in the thirties after the 1930 anti-trust suit settlement essentially recreated RCA into the "Radio Corporation" that the Navy had originally envisioned in 1919.
 Since commercial and military contracts were becoming a large part of the radio business, RCA